-Math and Science Teaching and was the 2008 West Virginia Teacher of the Year.
-Eric
+Teaching and was the 2008 West Virginia Teacher of the Year.
+Eric also received

-also received the Milken Educator Award, Harvard University Singer Award for
+the Milken Educator Award, Harvard University Singer Award for Excellence in Secondary

-Excellence in Secondary Teaching, Siemen’s AP Award for West Virginia and the
+Teaching, Siemen’s AP Award for West Virginia and the West Virginia Outstanding

 Eric Murphy is a clinically trained health educator and psychotherapist who has been employed in corporate, private and community settings since 1992.
 He attended West Virginia University and Fairmont State University, receiving a bachelor’s degree in liberal arts with an emphasis in special education and art education, and earning master’s degrees in community health promotion and community counseling from WVU.
 Murphy has worked at various not-for-profit organizations, including independent living centers, youth treatment facilities, youth development programs, and both disability and aging communities.
 He is currently working as a master trainer for the Dibble Institute and at WVU as the Monongalia County Extension Agent for Families and Health.
 He is also the co-creator and facilitator of the iFather parent program.